dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/create-staging-environment.png" width="85%" title="Create a staging environment" />

-The "dbt version" should match the version used in production.

 Follow the steps outlined in [deployment credentials](#deployment-connection) to complete the remainder of the environment setup.